Accueil » Tips » Weaning a kitten: 8 key steps explained by a veterinarian

 Fresh water should still be made available during weaning and changed regularly.
 I recommend using a small, shallow dish.

-Be careful, because a large water bowl could wet the kittens if they fall in.
-Since they are more susceptible to hypothermia, you need to make sure they don’t get wet.
+Be careful, as a large water bowl could wet the kittens if they fall in.
+Because they are more susceptible to hypothermia, you need to make sure they don’t get wet.

 Keeping the kittens clean and dry throughout the weaning period is necessary to prevent health problems.